cgrates/cgrates/docs/architecture.rst

 2.3. cgr-console
 ----------------
-Command line tool used to interface with the RALs (and/or Balancer) service.
+Command line tool used to interface with the RALs service.
 Able to execute **sub-commands**.

 ::